José Dominguez: Coaching career

-Dominguez spent two years coaching U.D.
-Leiria's youth sides.
+Dominguez spent two years coaching União de Leiria's youth sides.
 On 14 March 2012 he became the first team's fourth coach of the campaign, replacing the fired Manuel Cajuda.
 In 2012–13, he worked with Sporting's reserves in the Segunda Liga.

 In late December 2013, Dominguez was appointed at Real Cartagena in Colombia as part of an agreement between that club and Sporting.
 On 24 March 2015, he was named at the helm of Recreativo de Huelva, replacing Juan Manuel Pavón.
 He remained at the club after their relegation to Segunda División B and was dismissed on 12 October, having won two and drawn three of the first eight games of the season.

-Dominguez later worked as assistant to his former Sporting teammate Ricardo Sá Pinto, at Gaziantep FK in Turkey and APOEL FC.
+Dominguez later worked as assistant to his former Sporting teammate Ricardo Sá Pinto, at Gaziantep in Turkey and APOEL.
 After helping the latter to the Cypriot First Division title in 2023–24, he was appointed their manager in August 2024, being relieved of his duties two months later due to poor results.